 We found a boat tour office of some sort.
 The young lady spoke broken English and she told us there is no ferry to Malta.
 Perhaps we weren’t being understood, but that’s the message we got.
 No ferries to Malta.
 At least not today.
 Perhaps our information was wrong.
 Somehow the word got out and as we left the office, we were hounded by several local entrepreneurs offering us a taxi to Pozzallo, 120kms away almost at the very southern tip of Sicily where there is a ferry to Malta tonight at 9.
 Starting price for a ride there was 140 Euros (Aria condizionata!
 Air conditioning!!).
 We thought we’d go back to the bus depot across from the train station and find out how much a bus ticket might be.
 Ignoring the taxis, the price magically dropped.
 By the time we got through the Port gate back onto via Cardinale Dusmet, it was 90 Euros for a ride.
 We kept it in mind.
 Aria condizionata was definitely a good sales pitch.

 Next door was a farmacia.
 There was no doubt I would need to bandage my blisters before the end of the day.
 Dianne went inside to pick up a few things while I sat on a plastic chair on the sidewalk eating cherries.
-An old woman dressed in black from her head scarf to her worn shoes, slowly walked by.
-She held her hand out at me, begging for money I thought.
-Before i could react she pointed at my paper bag.
+An old woman dressed in black from her headscarf to her worn shoes slowly walked by.
+She held her hand out to me, begging for money I thought.
+Before I could react she pointed at my paper bag.
 Surprised, I smiled as she reached in for a handful of cherries.
-Grazie, she mumbled through her broken toothed smile and creased face and shuffled away.
+Grazie, she mumbled through her broken-toothed smile and creased face and shuffled away.

 By the time we finished our coffees, the bus was ready to leave.
 Although we hadn’t planned on going through Pozzallo, sometimes, the unexpected is just what you need.